By Michael Holland –

 There’s your boss swaggering down the hallway on the way to his next meeting.
 He has no clue how much he doesn’t know about leading well.

-You’ve just completed your super impactful #Leadwell management training program and now you know just how far from a great leader your boss really is.
+You’ve just completed your super impactful #Leadwell people leadership training program and now you know just how far from a great leader your boss really is.
 Instead of sliding into the dark vortex of cynicism, you should look for ways to help train your boss from the following list.

 Share Your DiSC Style/Profile

 Give him a copy of your DiSC profile and talk to him about your style, how you are motivated/demotivated, how you react under stress, and all your insight on different styles.
 (See video on DiSC)

 Look in his eyes and ask him. . .

 - how’s he surviving the battle of meetings

 - what’s the best thing to happen so far today